Teriks/LibLSLCC/README.md

  * Correct Code generation for jumps over declared variables.

- * Labels no longer require a "NoOp()" after every label, the LibLSLCC code generator simply detects when they are the last statement in a scope, then adds a semi-colon immediately after them in the generated code.
+ * Labels no longer require a "NoOp()" after every label, the OpenSim code generator in LibLSLCC simply detects when they are the last statement in a scope, then adds a semi-colon immediately after them in the generated code.

  * Full and optimized support for the CO-OP script stop strategy in OpenSim.